KadinHarris/comp360_sp26/projects/project3_particles.md

   ...)
 ```

-*Hint:* Create a helper to spawn `n` particles and cons them onto the particle list.
+*Hint:* Create a helper to spawn `n` particles and cons them onto or append them to the particle list.

 ### Problem 4.3: run-simulation